srideviaishwariya/Automation-Tools-for-Android/Sample1/README.md

 A unit test generally tests the smallest possible unit of code (which could be a method, class, or component), without dependencies on system or network resources.
 AndroidTest framework APIs are based on the JUnit API.
 The test cases are run either on Android emulator or device

-This example shows how you can write a unit test to verify that an Intent is triggered to launch another Activity, the test runs in an isolated environment.

 When you create the project Android Studio adds **androidTest** folder where all unit test must recide.
 You can change this to point to diffrent location by changing the 'androidTest.setRoot' in build.gradle

 	android {